szymonmichalski/starid-1/docs/index.md

     SKY2000 J055510.30+072425.4	5550036	39801	113271	 BD+07	1055	   206105552+0724A	149643	58	alp Ori	alp   Ori

-there'll be something like an image_info(target_starndx) function in libstarid, returning an image info matrix for the target starndx. by default the image will have random yaw rotation. image info has three columns, image matrix row, image matrix column, starndx. these are the pixels activated in the image. image matrix row and column are axjndx and axindx in the cpp code.

-corrected a sign error for negative declinations. here's three rows of an info for starndx 3, showing starndxs 69, 91, and 97, and a plot of all pixels. last three columns are skymap number, ra degrees, dec degrees.
+there'll be something like an image_info(target_starndx) function in libstarid, returning an image info matrix for the target starndx. by default the image will have random yaw rotation. there'll be at least three columns. image matrix row, image matrix column, starndx. these are the pixels activated in the image. here's three rows of an info for starndx 3, showing starndxs 69, 91, and 97, and a plot of all pixels. last three columns are skymap number, ra degrees, dec degrees.

      [  4.00000000e+00   2.10000000e+01   6.90000000e+01   1.10134000e+05   2.99618791e+00   4.81523964e+01]
      [  2.00000000e+01   2.30000000e+01   9.10000000e+01   1.60054000e+05   4.08970500e+00   4.35950492e+01]